paxdev/paxdev.github.io/_posts/2021-12-03-evergreen-builds-with-docker.md

 docker run --rm -it docker-example:0.2 /bin/bash
 ```

-We can type `ng help` at the command prompt and verify that the Angular CLI is installed.
+We can type `ng version` at the command prompt and verify that the correct version of Angular is installed.

 ## Caching layers